Why should I see a private IBCLC?

 If you do not have Aetna or Amerihealth, you will provided with a detailed invoice, with diagnostic codes, to submit to your insurance for reimbursement.
 How you are reimbursed depends on your particular policy, but it is important to know that IBCLC visits should be covered by law (The Affordable Care Act) as a preventative service.
 For more information on how to discuss coverage with your insurance company, please read these excellent articles:

-What are your fees, and what is included?
+What are your fees (for non-in-network visits), and what is included?

 including pregnancy, labor and delivery as it relates to your breastfeeding questions and concerns - poor latch, slow weight gain, supply